Amorbimorpha mackayiana

 The length of the forewings is 9.7–12.8 mm for males and 11.8–13.4 mm for females.
-The ground color of the forewings is brownish orange.
-The hindwings are shining ivory white, gradually yellowing toward the distal regions.
 Adults have been recorded on wing from late March to early June and again in mid-September, probably in two or more generations per year.

 Etymology

 The species is names in honor of Margaret MacKay, a tortricid systematist and collector of the first known specimens of the species.